ZenithVal/OSCLeash/README.md

 WOAAAH! **Motion sickness warning!** This gets a bit funky but you really don't need to worry about the math.<br/>If you want to enable the feature make sure to set **TurningEnabled to True**. `Only supports North and South ATM.`<br/>

-If you had a leash up front (EG: Front connection of a collar) and you want the script to  to automatically turn you towards the direction it's pulling from, we can do that!
-Set the Paramater on your Leash Physbone to `Leash_North` and do the same in the config file.
+If you had a leash up front and you want to turn to match the direction it's pulled from (EG: a Collar with the leash on the front)<br/>Set set the parameter on your Leash Physbone and config to `Leash_North`.<br/>

 ```json
         "PhysboneParameters":